ookk2011/wifi-pineapple-cloner/README.md

 ![Project Logo](assets/logo.png)

-# Universal Wifi pineapple hardware cloner v4
+# Wifi Pineapple Cloner v4

 The Pineapple NANO and TETRA are excellent security hardware but in 2020 they reached their end of life.<br>
 So to give a new life to this platform on more modern hardware I developed these scripts to port it to different routers.<br>